-A lot of you are new around here, so I’ve been spending the past few Saturdays recapping some of my favorite content written since Humorous Homemaking was born in May 2010.
+A lot of you are new around here, so I’ve been spending some time recapping some of my favorite content written since Humorous Homemaking was born in May 2010.
 One of the ways I’m determining which content is best to share with you anew, I consider the most frequently asked questions I get via email, Facebook, etc. By far, the most common set of questions falls under the heading of relationships and money or marriage and money.

 I get TONS of questions on how to get husbands and wives to agree on money.
 Why?
 Because I firmly believe when you said “I do” you made a commitment for life.
 Unfortunately, the reason that commitment is most commonly broken is due to money problems.
 When I started providing financial counsel, I quickly learned I often provided a lot of marriage counseling too.